Kato Akourdhalia

 The Museum of Folk Art is situated high on the hillside in the old schoolhouse.
 The museum houses various interesting artefacts from years gone by, many of which were used to cultivate small areas of land with wheat, chickpeas and barley.
 There are hand ploughs with stout wooden shafts and several large metal sieves used for sifting the soil.
 There are traditional costumes too, and there are faded old photographs of the village men resplendent in their vrakas and stout leather boots and the women in dresses of striped hand-woven cotton with matching headscarves and large protective aprons.
 The villagers would wear these costumes for all big celebrations and would weave the cloth on large wooden looms like the one that stands proudly in the corner, as well as making colourful rugs for the walls and floors of their homes.

 Outside the museum, a traditional clay bread oven can be seen with its smaller side oven that is used to cook the popular local dish kleftiko, which is chunks of lamb that are baked slowly in terracotta pots with marjoram.
 Close by, stands a zivania still which was used at the end of the grape harvest to make the local variety of fire water.
 As well as making your head spin, zivania is also known for its medicinal properties.
-So you can either drink the stuff to forget about your aches and pains, or rub it into any sore areas – the end result is the same.
+So you can either drink the stuff to forget about your aches and pains, or rub it into any sore areas – the result is the same.

 Rupert Gunnis, describing the village in 1936, stated that:

 "The lower village... contains a ruined chapel dedicated to the Panagia.
 It is also known as the Church of the Hill Covered with Shrubs.
 A curious legend lingers in the village of a wealthy and eccentric Englishman who lived here in the early years of the nineteenth century, and his house is still pointed out by the villagers."